-Denver Public Art reviews mural proposals for private properties and manages the award-winning Urban Arts Fund: Engage program.
+Denver Public Art reviews mural proposals for private properties.

 Mural Submission FAQs